PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 For this validation we'll need two outputs.
 The first, `security_policies_with_profile_or_group` captures the list of all security policies with a profile setting.

-The second uses the capture_list for all the allow security rules.
+The second uses the capture_list for all of the allow security rules.
 The variable name is `allow_security_policies_without_profile` so we need to filter the full list of rules down to the items that are not in the `security_policies_with_profile_or_group` list.
 The delta is our list of interest showing which allow rules don't have a profile setting.